zerotohero-dev/zerotohero-web/content/highlights/issue-0004.md

 ## Recently on **Zero to Hero**

-Here's [a quick video about installing **Go
-** on Mac OS](@/vadideki-geyik/geyik-academy/go101/installing-go-on-mac-os.md),
-which is follow up to [Setting Up Your Go Development Environment](@/vadideki-geyik/geyik-academy/go101/go-setup.md) article.

 Other than that, most of the work we did was under the hood.

 More content is on its way and it'll be ready for your reading and viewing